peteroupc/peteroupc.github.io/randomfunc.md

 provided the PDF's values are all 0 or greater and the area under the PDF's curve is 1.</small>

+<small><sup id=Note43>(43)</sup> This page assumes a discrete distribution can produce only integers.
+A discrete distribution can output non-integer values (e.g., `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
+There are many ways to convert them this way.
+For example, a lowest-terms rational number can be converted to an integer by interleaving the bits of the numerator and denominator.</small>

+<small><sup id=Note44>(44)</sup> This includes integers if `FPExponent` is limited to 0, and fixed-point numbers if `FPExponent` is limited to an exponent less than 0.

-<small><sup id=Note43>(43)</sup> The methods shown here do not introduce any error beyond the sampling error that occurs when approximating a PDF's or CDF's points as floating-point numbers.
+The methods shown here do not introduce any error beyond the sampling error that occurs when approximating a PDF's or CDF's points as floating-point numbers.
 Generally, these approximations will have a smaller relative error the closer they are to 0 (see also Walter, M., "Sampling the Integers with Low Relative Error", in _International Conference on Cryptology in Africa_, Jul.
 2019, pp. 157-180).
 For example, the relative error for CDF values closer to 1 is much greater than for values closer to 0.</small>

-<small><sup id=Note44>(44)</sup> Based on a suggestion by F. Saad in a personal communication (Mar.
+<small><sup id=Note45>(45)</sup> Based on a suggestion by F. Saad in a personal communication (Mar.
 26, 2020).</small>

-<small><sup id=Note45>(45)</sup> This pseudocode generates `N = (maxi - mini) + 1` weights, excluding the initial 0.
-If the weights are stored as N floating-point numbers with K bits of precision, the relative error of this method is at most N*2^(-K+1) (Walter, M., "Sampling the Integers with Low Relative Error", 2019).</small>

 <small><sup id=Note46>(46)</sup> Saad, F.A., et al., "Optimal Approximate Sampling from Discrete Probability Distributions", arXiv:2001.04555 [cs.DS], 2020.
 See also the [**associated source code**](https://github.com/probcomp/optimal-approximate-sampling).</small>